sarmstead/giveback/learn-academy/technical-interviews/README.md

 Stark Intelligence is building a new feature for Tortuga.
 The AI will listen for a phrase and say it back in reverse.
 Write a function that takes in a phrase and reverses it, such that 'I love apples' becomes 'apples love I'.

-# Interview 2
+# StreamBean, LLC.

 **Company:** StreamBean, LLC.

 **Company Description:** StreamBean is the global leader of combined streaming.
 Finally, all your favorite streaming services in one place!

-**Job:** Full Stack Software Engineer
+**Job:** Software Engineer

-**Job Description:** StreamBean is looking for a full stack software engineer to add exciting new features to its Stream Bean web app.
+**Job Description:** StreamBean is looking for a full stack software engineer to add exciting new features to its StreamBean web app.

+## Candidate Questions (tell me about yourself)
+1. Tell me about yourself and what brings you to StreamBean.
+1. Why do you want to be a software engineer at StreamBean?

 ## Technical Questions (what is your technical knowledge?)

-1. Explain the difference between an implicit function and an explicit function in JavaScript.

-   _Answer: Difference in return statements._

 1. Define MVC.